ChauHPham/Data-Mining-Analysis/README.md

 ## Project Contributors

-CMPT 459 Course Project Team
+Course Project Team

 ---

 ## License

-This project is for educational purposes as part of CMPT 459 coursework.
+This project is for educational purposes.